Lamar Jackson throws 5 TD passes, Ravens rout Rams 45-6

 In the Coliseum’s first Monday night game since the Rams’ epic 54-51 win over Kansas City last November, the Rams gave up one more point than they had allowed in their previous four games combined.
 The Rams also were among the NFL’s best offensive teams for the previous two seasons, but they’ve lost that status this year while Baltimore has ascended to dominance.

-“I’m not surprised” by the size of the Ravens’ victory, Ingram said.
-“We respect every opponent, but if we execute and do what we do, we’ll be successful.”
+“We got our faces peeled off,” said Rams safety Eric Weddle, who spent the past three seasons with Baltimore.
+“We didn’t do much good out there. ...
+(Jackson) is amazing.
+The tempo and the speed.
+I thought the first series or two, we would take our bearings to get adjusted to his speed.
+He’s one of a kind.”

 The Ravens scored on their opening drive for the seventh time already this season when Jackson lofted an easy TD pass to Brown, who spent a year playing community college ball in nearby Santa Clarita.
-Brown got his second TD from 18 yards out on Baltimore’s second drive, and Ingram capped a 75-yard march with an 11-yard TD run on the third.
+Brown got his second TD from 18 yards out on Baltimore’s second drive, and Ingram capped a 75-yard march with a 1-yard TD run on the third.

-Baltimore got the ball back with only 1:55 left in the first half, but that was plenty for Jackson, who went 9 for 9 in the first half.
+Baltimore got the ball back with only 1:55 left before halftime, but that was plenty for Jackson.
 He hit Snead with a 7-yard TD pass with 12 seconds left, and Rams fans booed their team off the field down 28-6.

-“That’s just operating at the highest level you can operate as a quarterback,” Harbaugh said of Jackson’s first half.

 Baltimore opened the second half with another 75-yard drive capped by Ingram’s TD catch.
 The Ravens held the ball for all but 59 seconds of the third quarter, and Snead made his second TD catch early in the fourth.